pupudu/window-table/README.md

   )
 }
 ```
 Note that we are wrapping the `WindowTable` with a `div` which has a height of `500px`.
-Instead, we could have set that height in the `WindowTable` itself, or even in a parent of `NinjaTable`.
+Instead, we could have set that height in the `WindowTable` itself,
-Or we can pass the pixel height as a prop, `height`.

-It is important to set the height somewhere.
-Unless we do this, some random height will be used by the table, which is not ideal.

-In fact, this requirement is intuitive, because we obviously don't want to render all the cells.

-The code examples below this, will assume that a parent container will have set the height for the table.
+or even in a parent container of `NinjaTable`.

+We can also pass an explicit height.
+But this is discouraged unless
+you know what you are doing.

 ## HTML 5 tags based table